aj1365/PolSARFormer/README.md

 ___________

-This code is for the paper "Local Window Attention Transformer for Polarimetric SAR Image Classification" that is published in the IEEE Geoscience and Remote Sensing Letters journal.
+This code is for the paper A. Jamali, S. K. Roy, A. Bhattacharya and P. Ghamisi, "Local Window Attention Transformer for Polarimetric SAR Image Classification," in IEEE Geoscience and Remote Sensing Letters, doi: 10.1109/LGRS.2023.3239263 [https://ieeexplore.ieee.org/document/10024822].

 ---------------------
 ### Dataset

-A. Jamali, S. K. Roy, A. Bhattacharya and P. Ghamisi, "Local Window Attention Transformer for Polarimetric SAR Image Classification," in IEEE Geoscience and Remote Sensing Letters, doi: 10.1109/LGRS.2023.3239263 [https://ieeexplore.ieee.org/document/10024822].
+Flevoland dataset:

+Susex dataset:

 Citation